-Asylum seekers are entitled to access the labour market, without limitations on the nature of employment they may seek.
+Asylum-seekers are entitled to access the labour market, with the main limitation being positions with the public service and jobs requiring a Maltese driving licence, as they are barred from applying for one.
 In terms of the Reception Regulations, this access should be granted no later than nine months following the lodging of the asylum application.
-In practice, asylum-seekers are authorised to work immediately.
+In practice, asylum-seekers are authorised to work immediately unless they originate from a country listed as a ‘safe country of origin’.

-Jobsplus is the Agency in charge of delivering ‘employment licences’ for asylum seekers, the duration of which varies from three months for asylum seekers whose applications are initially rejected, up to six months for those whose applications are still pending.
+Jobsplus is the Agency in charge of delivering ‘employment licences’ for asylum-seekers, the duration of which varies from three months for asylum-seekers whose applications are initially rejected, up to six months for those whose applications are still pending.
 Fees are payable for new licences (€58) and for every renewal (€34).
+Application forms are available online.[1]

-In May 2021, the Maltese Ministry of Home Affairs introduced a new policy that denies asylum seekers from countries included in the list of safe countries of origin the right to work for nine months from the lodging of their application.
+In May 2021, the Maltese Ministry of Home Affairs introduced a new policy that impedes access to the labour market for asylum-seekers from countries included in the list of safe countries of origin for nine months from the lodging of their application.
 On 5 June 2021, 28 human rights organisations endorsed a statement issued by the Malta Refugee Council, expressing their concern about this new policy.
-The statement described the new policy as “discriminatory and inhumane”, claiming that it is aimed at denying people the possibility to work and earn a living.[1]
+The statement described the new policy as “discriminatory and inhumane”, claiming that it is aimed at denying people the possibility to work and earn a living.[2]

 In practice, employers are deterred from applying for the permits because of their short-term nature and the administrative burden associated with the application, particularly in comparison to the employment of other migrants.[3]

-Asylum seekers, even if not detained, face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, and limited or seasonal employment opportunities.
-Asylum seekers from sub-Saharan Africa or Asia are especially vulnerable to exploitation and abuse.
-Issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions, and employment in the shadow economy.[3]
+Asylum-seekers, even if not detained, face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, and limited or seasonal employment opportunities.
+Asylum-seeker Issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions, and employment in the shadow economy.[4]
 Furthermore, applicants are not permitted to obtain a driving licence.

-A number of vocational training courses are available to asylum seekers, some also targeting this specific population group.
+A number of vocational training courses are available to asylum-seekers, some also targeting this specific population group.
 In recent years JobsPlus, the national employment agency, implemented several AMIF projects targeting asylum-seekers and protection beneficiaries and focusing on language training and job placement.
-Organisations such as Integra Foundation, KOPIN or Ħal Far Outreach try to offer support with CV Writing and Job Search support.[4]
-JRS also organised an empowerment workshop in 2020, specifically looking at skills for employability.
+Organisations such as JRS Malta, Blue Door Education, Integra Foundation, KOPIN or Ħal Far Outreach try to offer support with CV Writing and Job Search support.[5]
 The Migrant Advice Unit (MAU) at AWAS assists residents with updating a CV and looking for work and JRS also offers this service.

 In relation to employment, the report comments on the challenges faced by migrants in securing regular and stable employment.
 The research participants underlined the jobs available to them, being generally low-skilled jobs in the construction or services industries, were often unsafe, strenuous, and seasonal.
 They also flagged how these sectors tend to treat employees as disposable workers rather than part of a regular workforce.
 For asylum-seekers, the system granting employment licences in employers’ names limited employment opportunities to those employers willing to undergo the documentation procedure, and in all cases created situations dependency that often gave rise to risks of exploitation and abuse.